clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Signing the Content.json File

-Whenever you make any changes to your zite, including to the content.json file, you must *sign* the file.
+Whenever you make any changes to your zite, including to the `content.json` file, you must *sign* the file.
 This ensures that whenever a person downloads your zite, they know these changes were made by the zite owner.
-Signing your content.json file will also update the hashes to all of the files stored and used on your zite.
+Signing your `content.json` file will update the hashes to all of the files stored and used on your zite.

-**NOTE:** If you do not sign the `content.json` file, visitors will not be able to download this updated version of your zite for security reasons.
+**NOTE:** If you do not sign this file, visitors will not be able to download this updated version of your zite for security reasons.
 If you have no peers, they will not be able to visit your zite at all since they can't download a *signed* `content.json` file elsewhere.
 So **make sure you sign this file before you publish it.**

 To sign this file, you go to the sidebar and, in the `This is my site` section, click `Sign`.

 ## How Zites Are Kept Secure

-ZeroNet secures zites by using private and public keys, the public key being your zite's identity address.
-The private key always kept on your computer, in the `users.json` file under the `ZeroNet_Root/data` directory.
-This private key is used to create a digital signature and encrypt the hash of the content.json file in its current state.
-This digital signature (and encrypted hash) is then stored in the `content.json` file.
-When a visitor downloads the `content.json` file, they first decrypt the digital signature with the zite's public key (the zite's address).
-Then, they verify the `content.json` file by comparing the hash of the `content.json` file with the hash that has been decrpted and sent.
+ZeroNet secures zites by using private and public keys, the public key being your zite's address.
+The private key is always kept on your computer, in the `users.json` file under the `ZeroNet_Root/data` directory.
+This private key is used to create a digital signature and encrypt the hash of the `content.json` file in its current state (excluding the digital signature).
+This digital signature (and encrypted hash) is then stored in this file.
+When a visitor downloads the file, they first decrypt the digital signature with the zite's public key (the zite's address).
+Then, they verify the file by comparing the hash of the file with the hash that has been decrypted and sent via the digital signature.

-This keeps your zite secure because the only person who can create the digital signature that holds the hash of the `content.json` file is the person with the private key, the zite owner.
+This keeps your zite secure because the only person who can create the digital signature that holds the hash of the `content.json` file is the person with the private key - the zite owner.

 ## Publishing Your Zite